Automatic Test Pattern Generation for Robust Quantum Circuit Testing: Introduction

-Similar to the D-algorithm, our next step is to propagate both \(\ket{\psi}\) and \(\ket{\omega}/\ket{\omega'}\) to the primary input and output of the circuit.
-But as pointed out above, the major issue in the quantum case is not how to propagate the fault effect to the circuit input and output as the quantum circuits are always reversible and thus the propagation can be straightforward.
-Instead, what concerns us is the complexity of the input and output test patterns (see the above discussions on difficulty (3)).
-To tackle this issue, we propose to employ the Clifford-only circuits for test application.
-The reason is three-fold: \begin{enumerate} \item[(i)] The Clifford gates are believed to be nearly ideal~\cite{bravyi2005universal} in the fault-tolerant quantum computation based on stabilizer codes, as the Clifford gates have rather robust and cheap implementation~\cite{fowler2009high,zhou2000methodology}. \item[(ii)] Any Clifford operation can be efficiently synthesized to a relatively small Clifford circuit with size no more than \(O(n^2/\log n)\)~\cite{aaronson2004improved,bravyi2021clifford}, where \(n\) is the number of qubits. \item[(iii)] The Clifford-universal gate set (\textit{e.g.} Hadamard, Phase and controlled-NOT) is finite and discrete.
+However, as previously mentioned, a critical challenge lies in the test equipment complexity and the necessity for robustness in test application (see the above discussion on challenge (3)).
+To address this issue, we decompose the high-complexity test pattern into a set of simpler test patterns ------ each simpler test pattern is implemented via Clifford-only circuits, and these test patterns are combined through classical randomness, as shown in Fig.~\ref{fig-5261603}.
+For example, the direct implementation of the test patterns on a QFT\_10 circuit leads to an average circuit size (i.e., the test equipment complexity) of 247, while our method leads to an average circuit size of only 29 (more details can be found in Table~\ref{table-526039}).
+Moreover, our method only uses Clifford circuits, which exhibit significant advantages in terms of both efficiency and robustness, as shown below: \begin{enumerate} \item[(i)] The Clifford gates are nearly ideal~\cite{bravyi2005universal} in the logical (fault-tolerant) quantum circuits based on stabilizer codes, since the Clifford gates have rather robust and cheap implementation~\cite{fowler2009high,zhou2000methodology}. \item[(ii)] Any Clifford operation can be efficiently synthesized to a relatively small Clifford circuit with size no more than \(O(n^2/\log n)\)~\cite{aaronson2004improved,bravyi2021clifford}, where \(n\) is the number of qubits. \item[(iii)] The Clifford-universal gate set (\textit{e.g.} Hadamard, Phase and controlled-NOT) is finite and discrete.
 Thus the Clifford gates can be carefully calibrated on specific quantum devices.
-This contrasts with the continuous rotation gates such as those in the QFT circuit. \end{enumerate}
+This contrasts with the continuous rotation gates such as those in the QFT circuit. \end{enumerate} The above advantages ensure that using the Clifford circuits for test application is simpler and more robust against SPAM error than using general quantum circuits.
+It should be noted that our robust testing method introduces an additional overhead on the number of experiments.
+This can be viewed as a trade off between quantum resources and classical resources.
+Specifically, we transform the cost of quantum resources (i.e., complexity of quantum test equipment) to the cost of classical resources (i.e., repeated experiments sampled from classical randomness).
+This trade off is valuable in quantum circuit testing as the classical resources are more available and reliable for the near-term devices.